 A: Laravel is well-suited for content-driven websites, blogs, and e-commerce platforms.

-Q5: Are there any alternatives to Laravel and React for web development?
+Q5: Are there any alternatives to Laravel vs. React for web development?

 A: Yes, alternatives include Vue.js, Angular, and Django, each with its strengths and use cases.